Services

 If you're a US citizen considering a move to South America, the Colombia retirement visa is the most accessible visa option available – especially for retirees with passive income.

-Colombia’s M-11 visa for retirement offers American citizens the ability to live in the country for up to three years at a time, with the flexibility to renew as long as eligibility requirements are met.
-Unlike employment-based pathways, this visa is tailored for retirees drawing steady income from pensions, Social Security, or investments.
+Colombia's Visa M (Pensionado) for retirement offers American citizens the ability to live in the country for up to three years at a time, with the flexibility to renew as long as eligibility requirements are met.
+Unlike employment-based pathways, this visa is tailored for retirees receiving a lifetime monthly pension of at least three Colombian minimum monthly wages.

 Applying for a retirement visa in Colombia